seperman/deepdiff/docs/delta.rst

 If you want to pass any other argument to safe_to_import, you will need to put the full path to the type as it appears in the sys.modules

 For example let's say you have a package call mypackage and has a module called mymodule.
 If you check the sys.modules, the address to this module must be mypackage.mymodule.
-In order for Delta to be able to serialize this object, first of all it has to be `picklable <https://docs.python.org/3/library/pickle.html#object.__reduce__>`_.
-Then you can pass:
+In order for Delta to be able to serialize this object via pickle, first of all it has to be `picklable <https://docs.python.org/3/library/pickle.html#object.__reduce__>`_.

+>>> diff = DeepDiff(t1, t2)
+>>> delta = Delta(diff)
+>>> dump = delta.dumps()

+The dump at this point is serialized via Pickle and can be written to disc if needed.

+Later when you want to load this dump, by default Delta will block you from importing anything that is NOT in deepdiff.serialization.SAFE_TO_IMPORT .
+In fact it will show you this error message when trying to load this dump:

+    deepdiff.serialization.ForbiddenModule: Module 'builtins.type' is forbidden.
+You need to explicitly pass it by passing a safe_to_import parameter

+In order to let Delta know that this specific module is safe to import, you will need to pass it to Delta during loading of this dump:

->>> delta = Delta(t1, t2, safe_to_import={'mypackage.mymodule'})
+>>> delta = Delta(dump, safe_to_import={'mypackage.mymodule'})

 .. _delta_verify_symmetry_label: